 After breakfast, we will start our Plovdiv sightseeing tour.
 On our walking tour, we will visit the Ancient Theatre of Philippopolis, the Roman Stadium, and the Church of Saint Constantine and Helena.
 We will finish in Kapana, a real art center and a district dedicated to creative industries, a pedestrian area full of shops, restaurants, and galleries.

-Feel the atmosphere of this artistic and trade center and enjoy a lunch at the local restaurants.
+Experience the atmosphere of this artistic and trade center and enjoy lunch at local restaurants.

 The next stop on your way to Sofia is the charming town of Koprivshtitsa, with its fascinating history and authentic 19th-century architecture.
-We’ll walk around this small and picturesque city in central Bulgaria, spread amongst the slopes of the Sredna Gora Mountains, which carries a specific spirit of tranquility and eternity.
-Once a scene of battles for the liberation of Bulgaria, the city has now been turned into a museum of the Revival Period of Bulgaria.
+We’ll walk around this small, picturesque city in central Bulgaria, nestled among the slopes of the Sredna Gora Mountains, which carries a distinct spirit of tranquility and eternity.
+Once a site of battles for Bulgaria’s liberation, the city has now been converted into a museum of the Revival Period.
 Here, you can visit the homes of some of the most eminent Bulgarians, writers, and rebels and admire the vast collections of ethnographic treasures, including ancient weapons, intricate national costumes, and stunning jewelry.

-After this extraordinary experience, we’ll proceed to Sofia, where we will arrive in the evening.
+After this extraordinary experience, we’ll proceed to Sofia, arriving in the evening.
 Check-in.
 Free time.

 Overnight: Sofia